test-denar/a-view-hugo/content/florida_coast/duck-key.md

 +++

-On the way to Duck Key, we stopped at the world famous Diving Museum.
+On the way to Duck Key, we stopped at the world famous History of Diving Museum.
 One couple assembled a vast collection of antique diving gear and then added enough modern equipment to bring us (alive) to the present.
 Here, Emmy practices with an old fashioned diving helmet:

 {{< figure src="/images/2020/06/emmy_dives.jpg" >}}